lka/HomeAutomation/README.md

 ---

-I have no idea why the file .gitignore doesn't work when I add entries after the files that it should ignore.
+I had no idea why the file .gitignore doesn't work when I add entries after the files that it should ignore.
+Git ignores files that are already in the repository.
+So you have to remove the file first  with "git rm \<file\>" then you can add it to the .gitignore and push this to repo.

 ## K3S